-There is no shortage of theories, but nobody knows for sure what Stonehenge was used for.
-For sure it has something to do with death.
-Just look around the Stonehenge landscape and see the burial mounds.
-The evidence is that this is a sacred area, people lived away from the site.
-Some have speculated that the large stones were set to worship the gods of the ancients and that sacrifices may have taken place there.

-One theory is that Stonehenge was thought to be a place of pilgrimage where miracles of healing may take place.
-The bluestones first brought to Stonehenge were thought by some ancient societies to have healing properties.
-No place has generated so much speculation and wild theories as the standing stones of Stonehenge.
-There is speculation that it was to do with astronomy, and others suggest that it was some sort of calendar for a predominantly farming community.
+What was the purpose of Stonehenge?
+Why did they make Stonehenge?
+Nobody knows for sure.
+One thing is certain, though.
+It has something to do with death, because you can see the burial mounds.
+People lived away from the site, because this is a secret area.
+According to some theories, the large stones were set to worship the gods of the ancients and sacrifices may have occurred there.
+Another theory is that it was a place of pilgrimage because some miracles of healing may take place, because the bluestones first brought to Stonehenge were thought by some ancient societies to have healing properties.
+Some speculate that it was some sort of calendar for a predominantly farming community, while others think that it was to do with astronomy.